Noscapine: Research

-Clinical Trials
+Clinical trials

 The efficacy of noscapine in the treatment of certain hematological malignancies has been explored in the clinic.
 Polyploidy induction by noscapine has been observed in vitro in human lymphocytes at high dose levels (>30 μM); however, low-level systemic exposure, e.g. with cough medications, does not appear to present a genotoxic hazard.
 The mechanism of polyploidy induction by noscapine is suggested to involve either chromosome spindle apparatus damage or cell fusion.

-Noscapine Biosynthesis Reconstitution
+Noscapine biosynthesis reconstitution

 Many of the enzymes in the noscapine biosynthetic pathway was elucidated by the discovery of a 10 gene "operon-like cluster" named HN1.
 In 2016, the biosynthetic pathway of noscapine was reconstituted in yeast cells, allowing the drug to be synthesised without the requirement of harvest and purification from plant material.
 In 2018, the entire noscapine pathway was reconstituted and produced in yeast from simple molecules.
 In addition, protein expression was optimised in yeast, allowing production of noscapine to be improved 18,000 fold.
 It is hoped that this technology could be used to produce pharmaceutical alkaloids such as noscapine which are currently expressed at too low a yield in plantae to be mass-produced, allowing them to become marketable therapeutic drugs.

 Anticancer derivatives

-Noscapine is itself an anti-mitiotic agent, therefore its analogs have great potential as novel anti-cancer drugs.
+Noscapine is itself an antimitotic agent, therefore its analogs have great potential as novel anti-cancer drugs.
 Analogs having significant cytotoxic effects through modified 1,3-benzodioxole moiety have been developed.
 Similarly, N-alkyl amine, 1,3-diynyl, 9-vinyl-phenyl and 9-arylimino derivatives of noscapine have also been developed.
 Their mechanism of action is through tubulin inhibition.